How will Brexit affect health & safety laws?

 How will it all affect your existing health and safety processes?

 All changes imposed are those required to ensure regulations are still applicable within the legal framework, outside of the European Union.
 The amendments will not change the requirements and expectations placed on all UK businesses.

 Employers can be certain that the procedures and processes they have in place at present will still remain relevant when leaving the EU.
 We recommend all businesses ensure they have reviewed all their Health & safety procedures before the deadline date.

 Health and safety protections, and your duties to protect the health and safety of people, will not change with Brexit.

-We have made minor amendments to regulations to remove EU references but legal requirements, and the protections these provide, will be the same as they are now.
+We have made to remove EU references but legal requirements, and the protections these provide, will be the same as they are now.

 After Brexit you should continue to manage your business and employees in a proportionate way to reduce risk and to protect people and the environment Your obligations to protect people’s health and safety will not change with Brexit.

 Whatever deal the UK leaves the EU with, or in the event of no-deal, HSE’s approach to regulation is to preserve the UK’s high standards in health and safety and to continue to protect people and the environment.

 Source – Health And Safety Executive

 Deal or no deal, with Brexit approaching every industry needs to prioritise and update on site health and safety.